SAFETY & HEALTH

 The Agenda Committee is the lead legislative body of the Just Community.
 The Agenda Committee collects, drafts and help clarify proposals to amend current policies and topics to be discussed at Town Hall meetings.
 The Fairness Committee serves as the judicial body of the Shalhevet student government.
 The committee has two major functions: to adjudicate issues among members of the community and to make recommendations regarding major and minor rule violations.

 Collared shirts, either button down or polo style with sleeves, with all buttons buttoned, (except for the top two) cardigans and formal sweaters.
 Plaids, prints or solid colors are acceptable.
 No profane, sexual or risqué language or imagery will be tolerated.
 T-Shirts of any style or kind, including Shalhevet non-collared T-Shirts, are not permitted alone.
-If a T- Shirt is worn underneath another shirt, the outer shirt must remain on and may not be removed.
-Boys who are not in compliance with this rule will be “shirted” and will need to purchase a polo shirt from the front desk.
-Parents will be billed for the cost of the shirt.
+If a T-Shirt is worn underneath another shirt, the outer shirt must remain on (and buttoned) and may not be removed.
+Please note that non-collar long sleeve shirts are permitted, only if students are wearing Tzizit, as per policy passed but the Just Community in 2017.

-Blue Jeans are allowed but not faded.
-Sweat pants, warm-up pants, or other athletic-style, non-form fitting pants are not permitted.
+Blue jeans are allowed but are not to be faded.
+Sweat pants, warm-up pants, joggers, or other athletic-style, non-form fitting pants are not permitted.
 Pants must be worn at the waist; not down on the hips.
 Undergarments must never be visible.
 Pants must not be ripped or torn.
 Boys who do not comply with dress code will be asked to remain in the office until school sanctioned pants are brought in for him.

 Shoes & Socks: